schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: components

 		Collection of :class:`GSComponent` objects.
 This is only a helper proxy to iterate all components (without paths).
-To add/remove items, use `GSLayer.shapes`.
+To add/remove items, use :attr:`GSLayer.shapes`.

 		:type: list

 		.. code-block:: python

-			for component in layer.component:
+			for component in layer.components:
 				print(component)